Alfran007/Operating-System/lab6/ReadMe.md

  ![Time_Slice_Vs_Number_Of_Threads_When_Iterations_are_Fixed](/uploads/bbb5491b1a71cd588bbfbc5cd13c6f6e/Time_Slice_Vs_Number_Of_Threads_When_Iterations_are_Fixed.png)
  Which means if i take greater number of iterations than the value of number of threads are greater for the same value of time slice of previous no. of iterations.

+ Knowledge Of Round Robin:
+  Time slices (also known as time quanta) are assigned to each process in equal portions and in circular order, handling all processes without priority.
+  When the thread execution time is greater than the Time given by CPU which is TIME_SLICE , some part of the current thread gets executed and the remaining part is sent back to the queue in round robin.
+So if we increase the TIME_SLICE value then it can be feel like it is converted to FCFS but actually it is still in  Round Robin but for a higher extent of time.
+  On the other hand if time required for thread execution is less than the TIME_SLICE multiple threads can get executed in one iteration.

+  Round-robin is a pre-emptive algorithm as the scheduler forces the process out of the CPU once the TIME_SLICE finishes.

+  Thanks for Reading!